 Scalable sequencing for animal research

-Our most powerful platform, offering flexible, high-throughput sequencing using up to 48 independent, high-capacity flow cells — complete genomic and transcriptomic characterisation, ideal for large animal genome sequencing projects.View product
+Our most powerful device, offering flexible, high-throughput sequencing using up to 48 independent, high-capacity flow cells.
+Complete genomic & transcriptomic characterisation, ideal for large genome sequencing projects.View product

 From genome assembly to gene expression, run multiple experiments on-demand using 5 independent MinION Flow Cells — perfect for busy labs running multiple projects.View product

 Access the benefits of nanopore technology from just $1,000 — suitable for small animal genomes, targeted sequencing, and gene expression studies.View product

 Integrated sequencing and analysis in a powerful handheld device — suitable for small animal genomes, targeted sequencing, and gene expression studies.View product